N. W. Simmonds: Early life and education

 The University of Cambridge awarded him with a doctorate (DSc) in 1966.
 On March 2, 1970, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir David Lowe, Sir Stephen John Watson, Hugh Paterson Donald and Noel Farnie Robertson.

-In 1975 he was made an Honorary Professor of the University of Edinburgh.
+In 1975, he was made an Honorary Professor of the University of Edinburgh.

+Death

 He died in Edinburgh on 4 January 2002.